Divyanka Tripathi: Career

 In 2013, she portrayed the character of Dr. Ishita Bhalla, an infertile dentist who marries a chief executive officer, in order to provide maternal affection to his daughter in Ekta Kapoor's show Yeh Hai Mohabbatein opposite Karan Patel.

 The show premiered in December 2013 and ran successfully for six years until it ended at the end of 2019.
 Her portrayal of Ishita won her many awards and nominations such as the Indian Telly Award for Best Actress in a Lead Role, the Lions Gold Award for Best Actress in Lead Role, and the Boroplus Gold Award for Best Actress in a Lead Role.
 In 2015, she received a Shan-E-Bhopal Award.
 In 2016, she received two awards at the Gold Awards for Face of The Year and Best Actress in a Lead Role.

 In 2016, Tripathi participated in Colors TV's sports reality show, Box Cricket League 2.
 Later in the same year, she made an cameo appearance in Life OK's Bahu Hamari Rajni Kant along with Anita Hassanandani, Hina Khan and Karanvir Bohra.
-In 2017, she participated in Nach Baliye 8 with her husband Vivek Dahiya and emerged as the winner whilst Mohit Sehgal, Sanaya Irani became finalists.
+In 2017, she participated in Nach Baliye 8 with her husband Vivek Dahiya and emerged as the winner while Mohit Sehgal, Sanaya Irani became finalists.

 In 2018, Tripathi made an appearance on Kanpur Wale Khuranas.
 In early 2019, Tripathi presented Star Plus's singing reality show The Voice 3.
 In June 2019, Tripathi made an cameo appearance in Kahaan Hum Kahaan Tum starring Dipika Kakar.
 In 2020, she made an appearance on The Greedy Closet.
 In December 2020, Tripathi presented Sony TV's crime show, Crime Patrol until March 2021.
 In 2021, she participated in Colors TV's stunt based reality show, Fear Factor: Khatron Ke Khiladi 11 as a contestant.

-Tripathi honored with Champions of Change (award) 2021.

 Personal life

-Tripathi dated actor Sharad Malhotra, her co-actor from Banoo Main Teri Dulhann, but they broke up in 2015.
+Tripathi dated actor Sharad Malhotra, her co-actor from Banoo Main Teri Dulhann for 8 years, but they broke up in 2015.

 On 16 January 2016, she got engaged to her Ye Hai Mohabbatein co-actor Vivek Dahiya.
 The couple got married on 8 July 2016 in Bhopal.